adamfetters/Sprint-Challenge--Processes-and-Scheduling/README.md

 Add your answers inline, below, with your pull request.

 1. List all of the main states a process may be in at any point in time on a standard Unix system.
 Briefly explain what each of these states mean.

+    Created State, also called new, is when a process if first created.
+It waits on the scheduler to give permission to the next state which is the Ready state.
+This is when the process has been loaded into main memory and is awaiting execution on the CPU.
+The next state is Running.
+This is when a process is chosen for execution and the instructions are execute by the CPU.
+The Blocked state is when the process can't carry on without and external change or event occurring.
+This could be reading from a drive, internet data, or user input from the keyboard or mouse.
+The final primary state is terminated.
+This state occurs when the process has either completed its execution or has been "killed" by the OS or user.

 2. What is a Zombie Process?
 How does it get created?
 How does it get destroyed?

+    A zombie process is a process that has completed execution but still has an entry in the process table.
+It's created when the parent process of the child still needs to read the exit status of the child.
+Once the parent reads the exit status the zombie process is removed from the process table.

 3. Describe the job of the Scheduler in the OS in general.

+The job of the scheduler is to prioritize resources for different processes and tasks based on time and priority.
+It handles prioritized queues that are awaiting CPU time and loads them into memory for scheduling.

 4. Describe the benefits of the MLFQ over a plain Round-Robin scheduler.

+Round Robin gives all the processes and equal amount of time.
+Just going from one process to the next until the process is finished executing or that set amount of time is up.
+All processes get equal amount of time no matter how big they are or how long they have been in the system.
+This equals out response time, but throughput suffers.

+MLFQ or Multi Level Feedback Queue is a much better system.
+It has a set of rules that puts all new processes at the largest queue.
+Then based on priorty queue, time, and if the state has changed to blocking or non blocking, moves the processes down in priority, or up or stay the same.
+This allows response time and throughput to be at the maximum giving dynamically changing priorities.

 ## Programming Exercise: The Lambda School Shell (`lssh`)